 It can be seen that futsal has been controlled by football, whether formally or informally through those in futsal naturally trying to please their hierarchial superiors.
 Futsal is it’s own sport, and should not be dictated to by another.

 Futsal needs some freedom from football to allow it to take decisions that are in its own interest.
 To build its own vision for the sport and have the autonomy to carry out the actions needed to make it into a reality.

 Futsal has never had a department within the English FA but, to get the necessary seperation needed, I would prefer it’s own entity that is linked to the national association.
 This would replicate the situation in Brazil where you have the Brazilian Football Federation (CBF) and the Brazilian Futsal Federation (CBFS) both under the FIFA umbrella.

-An alternative that has been suggested is to completely break from football’s governance.
+An alternative that has been suggested by some is to completely break from football’s governance.
 There is an international governing body exclusively for futsal in AMF formed by those that chose not to assimilate into FIFA when they took on governing futsal.

 This would provide complete independence from football but would mean losing access to the established governance framework, expertise and truly global network that was built for football.

-I believe if we adopt the right strategy football can be a help not a hindrance and the two can exist together with a cooperative and mutually beneficial relationship.
+I believe if we adopt the right strategy football can be a help, not a hindrance, and the two can exist together with a co-operative and mutually beneficial relationship.